Welcome to ERA COLT Online …

 ERA provides free access for members to teleforums that cover a variety of rep business and sales-related topics designed specifically for rep firm, manufacturer and distributor participants.
 All teleforums are presented by Nicki Weiss of Sa1eswise, sales columnist in The Representor, and are co-facilitated by a veteran ERA member rep.

 Since January 2009, ERA has offered 30+ teleforums covering a broad range of topics for rep, manufacturer and distributor personnel, and as an ERA Member you can now access the audio files of these programs.

-Please return to this page often to read about the conference details and to access program updates.
-Most importantly, remember that the 2018 ERA Conference is the ONLY opportunity for electronics industry reps, manufacturers and distributors to learn from many experts and each other in an environment dedicated to sharing practical, proven best practices in field sales and marketing.
+The 2019 ERA 50th Anniversary Conference is the only opportunity for electronics industry reps, manufacturers and distributors to learn together from many experts in an environment dedicated to sharing practical, proven best practices in field sales and marketing.

 Boost your knowledge, skills and professionalism and is in partnership with ed2go, an affiliation of 1,500 U.S. educational institutions.
 ERA UNIVERSITY delivers …

 Most classes run for six weeks and include 12 two-hour lessons (that’s 24 hours of instruction!) for just $79 per course.